 Problem #1: Uninsured or Underinsured

-Many people simply don’t realize that opting out of auto insurance isn’t just a bad idea, it’s illegal.
+Many people simply don’t realize that opting out of auto insurance isn’t just a bad idea, it’s illegal and is very risky driving without insurance in Arizona.
 Arizona state law requires auto insurance minimums.
 That state minimum is currently $15,000 in bodily injury liability coverage per person and $30,000 per accident.
 There is also a $10,000 minimum property damage liability coverage requirement.
 There are stiff penalties if you choose to drive without insurance.
 If you are caught, you will face expensive fines, possible suspension of your driver’s license and an SR-22 certificate.
 An SR-22 certificate is a certificate filed by your insurance carrier with the Arizona MVD.
 This form is required when you have been identified as a high-risk driver.
 While the fee to file an SR-22 is nominal, your insurance company will view you as high risk and your rates will reflect the increased risk.
 If you are caught driving without insurance, the financial penalty and length of time your license is suspended increase in severity with each offense.

 In the state of Arizona in one year, auto accidents cost 11 million dollars in medical costs and 1.04 billion dollars in work loss costs (www.cdc.gov/motorvehiclesafety/pdf/statecosts/az-2015costofcrashdeaths-a.pdf).
 The legal minimums may leave you underinsured and liable for expenses that exceed your insurance coverage.
 It is important that you factor in the cost of replacing your vehicle, possible medical or liability expenses and make certain you are not underinsured.
 Arizona is a fault state, meaning that if you are found at fault for causing an accident you are financially liable.
 Work with a professional insurance agent to ensure you don’t find yourself with a pile of problems from being underinsured.